BernardJeremy/kimsufi-available-detect/README.md

 ## Features
 - Detect if a given server is available
-- Send any change to a configured Slack hook
+- Send any available server's information to a Slack hook

 ## Installation
 - Simply clone this depot anywhere on your server.